quan-to/react-native-lazy-toast/README.md

         <Button
             onPress={ () => this.child.showNotify() } // here you can call showNotify with ref
-            title="Join component"
+            title='Join component'
-            color="#841584"
+            color='#841584'
-            accessibilityLabel="Learn more about this purple button"
+            accessibilityLabel='Learn more about this purple button'
         />

         <Notification